rustyrazorblade/cassandra/doc/source/operating/backups.rst

  -rw-rw-r--.
 2 ec2-user ec2-user   56 Aug 19 02:30 na-1-big-Summary.db
  -rw-rw-r--.
 2 ec2-user ec2-user   92 Aug 19 02:30 na-1-big-TOC.txt

 The incremental backups for the other keyspaces/tables get created similarly.
-As an example the ``backups`` directory for table ``catalogkeyspace/magazine`` is created within the data directory.
+As an example the ``backups`` directory for table ``catalogkeyspace/magazine`` is created within the data directory:

 ::